krishula/ksinha_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?

-Although there isn't much a difference in Accuracy between the two models, AutoML helps us more by showing the importance of each feature for prediction and also shows some useful metric outputs.
+Although there isn't much a difference in Accuracy between the two models, AutoML helps us more by showing the importance of each feature for prediction and also shows some useful metric outputs like:
+  - weighted_accuracy
+  - f1_score_weighted
+  - precision_score_macro
+ as show below:

+ ![alt text]

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**